SignTools/SignTools/FAQ.md

   Its `application-identifier` looks like `TEAM_ID.app1`.
 It can properly sign only one app (`TEAM_ID.app1`), but it can contain any standard entitlement.
 You can also improperly sign any app with any id, but some functions such as file importing will not work.

+## Service troubleshooting

-## App runs, but malfunctions due to invalid signing/entitlements
+### 1. App runs, but malfunctions due to invalid signing/entitlements

 First, make sure you are signing the app correctly and not breaking the entitlements.
-Read the [kinds of certificates and profiles](#what-kind-of-certificatesprovisioning-profiles-are-supported) section.
+Read the [types of certificates and profiles](#different-types-of-certificatesprovisioning-profiles) section.

 If that doesn't help, you need to figure out what entitlements the app requires. unc0ver 6.0.2 and DolphiniOS emulator need the app debugging (`get-task-allow`) entitlement.
 Make sure you are using a signing profile with `get-task-allow=true` in its provisioning profile.
 Also, when you upload such an app to this service, make sure to tick the `Enable app debugging` option.
 Since this is a potential security issue, it will be disabled by default unless you tick the box.

-## "This app cannot be installed because its integrity could not be verified."
+### 2. "This app cannot be installed because its integrity could not be verified."

 This error means that the signature is invalid.
 Is your signing profile valid?
 Is your device's UDID registered with the signing profile?
 To debug this problem, install [libimobiledevice](https://libimobiledevice.org/) (for Windows: [imobiledevice-net](https://github.com/libimobiledevice-win32/imobiledevice-net)).
 Download the problematic signed app from your service to your computer, then attempt to install it on your iOS device: